Quansight/Quansight-website/apps/labs/posts/array-api-support-scikit-learn.md

 The NumPy arrays are still dispatched to `np.nanmin`, while all other libraries go through an implementation that uses the Array API standard.

-There is an open issue in the Array API repo to discuss bringing `nanmean` into the standard.
+There is an open issue in the Array API repo to discuss bringing `nanmin` into the standard.
 Historically, this process of introducing new functionality has been successful.
 For example, `take` was introduced into the Array API standard in v2022.12, because we proposed it in the Array API repo.
 The community determined that selecting elements of an array with indices was a standard operation, so they introduced `take` into the updated standard.

 The Array API standard includes [optional extensions](https://data-apis.org/array-api/latest/extensions/index.html) for linear algebra and Fourier transforms.
-These optional extensions are implemented commonly implemented across array libraries, but are not required by the Array API standard.
+These optional extensions are commonly implemented across array libraries, but are not required by the Array API standard.
 As a machine learning library, scikit-learn extensively use the `linalg` module for computation.
 The Array API standard for NumPy arrays will call `numpy.linalg` and not `scipy.linalg`, which has subtle differences.
-We decided to be conservative and maintain backward computability by dispatching NumPy arrays to SciPy:
+We decided to be conservative and maintain backward compatibility by dispatching NumPy arrays to SciPy:

 ```python
 def func(X):